 In 2014, Teton County, Idaho adopted a Comprehensive Waste Diversion Plan, a living document that guides the County, the waste hauler (RAD), and TVCR towards the most sensible approach to managing waste.
 The Plan’s ultimate goal is to maximize waste diversion without breaking the bank.
 In spite of the above-mentioned set-backs, our Solid Waste Department/Transfer Station is committed to diverting as much waste from the landfill whenever possible and making recycling work through these tough and unpredictable times.

-To get cleaner, more marketable recyclable products, the Transfer Station is adopting more stringent contamination guidelines by moving away from mixed materials (“single stream”), to “source separation” e.g., separating #1 and #2 plastic bottles.
-In addition, they’ve improved signage for all of the diverted material piles such as scrap metal.
+To get cleaner, more marketable recyclable products, the Transfer Station is adopting more stringent contamination guidelines by moving away from mixed materials to more source separation, e.g., separating #1 and #2 plastic bottles, separating our newspaper to get a better price, etc. In addition, they’ve improved signage for all of the diverted material piles such as scrap metal.
 They’ve done a thorough analysis of the processing costs for each material, analyzed existing fees, and looked at what other counties are doing.
 In addition, they’re also examining the impact of waste generated from outside of county that is dumped at our Transfer Station.

 Teton County’s Board of County Commissioners recently examined an analysis of operating costs at the Transfer Station and found that 78% of all loads coming to through the scale house paid zero to five dollars (a total of almost 29,000 vehicles).
 The good news is this means that lots of people are diverting their waste; the bad news is that without increased fees or taxes, this is not a viable business model.
 Therefore, the Commissioners are currently taking a critical look at all the collected data to determine what adjustments need to be made in the 2020 budget to cover the costs of solid waste management while still incentivizing waste diversion and recycling.